SAP-archive/IssieBoard/README.md

 Support iOS 9 or later, using Xcode 7.0 with Swift 2.0

+* The keyboard implementation in this project is for a hebrew keyboard but can be change to any language easily.

 ### How to use?

 Install the IssieBoard application to your device/simulator.